Biogen Anti-Slavery and Human Trafficking Statement

 Organization, structure, business, and supply chains

-With approximately 8,700 employees worldwide as of December 31, 2022, Biogen operates globally, including our global headquarters in Cambridge, MA, USA; international headquarters in Baar, Switzerland; and worldclass manufacturing facilities in Research Triangle Park, NC, USA and Solothurn, Switzerland.
+With approximately 7,500 employees worldwide, Biogen operates globally including our global headquarters in Cambridge, MA, USA; international headquarters in Zug, Switzerland; and a world-class manufacturing facility in Research Triangle Park, NC, USA.
 Our products are distributed worldwide, and we also make use of contract manufacturing organizations (CMOs) and external suppliers for product inputs and packaging.

 Policies related to slavery and human trafficking